sccp2017/defective-project/CONTRIBUTION.md

 # For contributors

-Even if you are not the student of the Univ. of Aizu, you can contribute to this project by adding awesome to questions about Ruby.
+Even if you are not the student of the Univ. of Aizu, you can contribute to this project by adding awesome questions about Ruby.

 As you keep the guidlines and do not submit duplicated questions, no matter how crazy those questions are, your questions will be merged quickly.